Scientific Name(s): Phoradendron tomentosum (DC.) Engelm. ex A. Gray (Christmas mistletoe), Viscum album L. (European mistletoe)

 Common Name(s): All heal, Bird lime, Devil's fuge, Golden bough, Iscador, Mistel, Mistletoe

 Medically reviewed by Drugs.com.
 Last updated on Sep 13, 2021.

-Mistletoe has been used to treat cancer, although there is a lack of quality clinical trials and no evidence of an effect.
+Mistletoe has been used to treat cancer, although there is a lack of quality clinical trials and little evidence of an effect.
 Further study is needed.
 In folk medicine, it has been used for its cardiovascular properties.
 Clinical efficacy has not been established.
 Injectable mistletoe extract is widely used in Europe but is not licensed for use in the United States.

 Crude mistletoe fruit or herb is used to make a tea to treat hypertension at a dosage of 10 g/day.
 There are a number of proprietary extracts containing low levels of mistletoe lectin-Ι (ML-Ι) used as adjuvant cancer therapies.
-These extracts usually are given by intravenous (IV) or subcutaneous injection at dosages of 0.1 to 30 mg several times per week.
+These extracts usually are given by intravenous (IV) or subcutaneous injection at dosages of 0.01 to 30 mg several times per week.
 Mistletoe preparations, produced according to anthroposophical methods, are given in incrementally increasing dosages depending on the patient's general condition and response to the injection.
 Use in pediatric patients has been reported.
 The pharmacokinetics in healthy adults has been determined.

 Data are limited.
 Use of mistletoe extracts in patients with primary or secondary brain tumors, leukemia, or malignant lymphoma is contraindicated.

 Mistletoe contains toxic constituents.
 Avoid use during pregnancy or lactation.